 Tompkins Cortland’s Baker Center for Learning provides tutoring in several subjects, both in person and online.
 Information about tutoring schedules, locations, and how to access online tutoring, is available on the Baker Center’s site.
 Helpful resources on the writing process, grammar, citations, and essay formats are available in the online Writing & Research Center's Go2Guide.

 CollegeNow Online Courses

-Through CollegeNow Online, high school juniors and seniors are offered access to TC3's regular online courses.
+Through CollegeNow Online, high school juniors and seniors are offered access to the College's regular online courses.
 Students at participating high schools who sign up through their guidance office are eligible for a reduced tuition rate.
 A full list of available courses is published in the CollegeNow Online Catalog.

-Concurrent enrollment allows students to earn real college credit documented on a TC3 college transcript.
-TC3 is an institution of the State University of New York (SUNY), making TC3 credits highly transferable to colleges and universities across the country.
-The TC3 transcript does not specially mark concurrent enrollment courses.
+Concurrent enrollment allows students to earn real college credit documented on a college transcript.
+Tompkins Cortland Community College is an institution of the State University of New York (SUNY), making our credits highly transferable to colleges and universities across the country.
+The transcript does not specially mark concurrent enrollment courses.

 To ensure that their College credits are transferred and applied to their degree program, students must request that an official transcript be mailed to the college they will be attending.
 It is recommended that students wait until after last-semester grades have been posted to order the official transcript so that it will include all grades.
 Including an unofficial transcript in college applications will demonstrate the student’s enrollment in college coursework and grades to date.
 For important information about the credit transfer process, read Transferring Your College Credit.